Azure/iotedgedev/README.md

                                new Azure resources or uses existing ones.
                                [required]
-- `--azure-credentials TEXT TEXT`  The credentials (username password) to use to login to Azure
-- `--interactive-login`          Logs in to Azure in interactive mode
+- `--azure-credentials TEXT TEXT`  The credentials (username password) to use to login to Azure.
+Leave empty to login in interactive mode.
 - `--subscription TEXT`        The Azure subscription name or id to use.
-Leave empty to use the default or specify the name or id of the subscription to use
+                               [required]
-- `--resource-group-name TEXT`   The name of the new Resource Group to use [required]
+- `--resource-group-name TEXT` The name of the new Resource Group to use.
+                               [required]
 - `--iothub-name TEXT`         The IoT Hub name to be used.
-Creates a new IoT Hub if not found  [required]
+Creates a new IoT Hub if not found.
+                               [required]
-- `--edge-device-id TEXT`        The IoT Edge Device Id to use or create [required]
+- `--edge-device-id TEXT`      The IoT Edge Device Id to use or create.
+                               [required]
+- `--update-dotenv`            If set, the current .env will be updated with the corresponding connection strings.

 **iothub**